lcodePy-team/lcodePy/README.md

 ```
 where `conda-env.yml` is avalible in sources.

-- Acivate new env:
+- Acivate the new environment:
 ```
 conda activate lcode-env
 ```

-- **Optional**: install cupy in order to run simulation on GPU.
+- **Optional**: in order to run simulations on GPU, add cupy and other necessary packages to the line of dependencies when creating a new eviroment.
+Check in advance if you have the drivers for your GPU installed.
+It is not necessary to install CUDA Toolkit in advance.
+For any other questions about cupy, please check https://docs.cupy.dev/en/stable/install.html
 ```
-conda install -c conda-forge cupy
+conda create -n lcode-env -c conda-forge numba numpy scipy matplotlib cupy
 ```

 - Install lcode: